 Skip to content

-The Malpa Tjitji (child) doctors project brings together doctors, medical students, Ngangkari (traditional healers) and Elders to pass on skills to young people so that they can take responsibility for the health of their younger peers and their community.
+The aim of the program is to create stronger communities for Aboriginal and Torres Strait Islander people so they can take responsibility for the health of their younger peers and their community.

 Gordon NSW 2072